octobercms/docs/backend-forms.md

         }
     }

 This example is useful for manipulating the model values, but it does not have access to the form field definitions.
-You can filter the form fields by defining a `filterFields` method inside the model, described in the [Filtering form fields](#filter-form-fields) section.
+You can filter the form fields by defining a `filterFields` method inside the model, described in the [Filtering Form Fields](#filter-form-fields) section.
 An example is provided below:

     dnsprovider:
         label: DNS Provider